 - Needlestick and Sharps Injuries

 The medical radiation technology fields include a large component of female professionals.
 Therefore, it should be expected there will be times when the workplace will have to accommodate workers in various stages of pregnancy.

 Although health and safety issues apply to everyone in the field, the pregnant worker has additional issues to consider, such as the changing physical demands pregnancy places on the body, along with the health and well-being of the fetus.

 The following sites provide some information to assist the pregnant worker:

 Through education/training and work regulations, MRTs are very aware that excess exposure to radiation can have a detrimental impact to the health and wellbeing of not only patients, but also themselves and those around them.
 Therefore, it is very important for MRTs to keep informed of the risks, and safety precautions required, when working with radiation.

 The following sites are intended for use as either quick, easy refreshers to more in-depth references in regards to occupational radiation exposure.

 Quick refresher or reference of basic terms, facts and figures

 - (Safety Code 35A – Appendix I) Dose Limits for Occupational Ionizing Radiation Exposures

-- Environmental and Workplace Health: Assessment and Management of Cancer Risks From Radiological and Chemical Hazards
+- Assessment and Management of Cancer Risks From Radiological and Chemical Hazards (archived document)